7 Best Shooting Ear Protection to Save Your Hearing [2024 Guide] Home / Pistol 101 / Ear Protection

 It's an incredible value.
 What's the catch?
 For some people, its bulk can get in the way when shooting a rifle or shotgun.
 That can break the earmuff seal and degrade sound protection.

 The Walker's Razor Slim offers a slim profile that's better for long guns.
 You lose some hearing protection and mono sound for that.
+I highly recommend doubling-up with earplugs when shooting long guns with these.

 If you only shoot pistols, get the Howard Leight.
 Otherwise, the Walker's may be a better choice.
 Just be sure to double-up with earplugs like the SureFire Sonic Defenders.